The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Constitutional Safeguards and Enforcement

 Protections are entrenched in constitutional law and operate independently of political cycles.
-Their modification or removal requires both cross-community consent and formal constitutional review.
+Their modification or removal requires formal constitutional review and the relevant consent procedures.

 Closing Statement